RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 `cd /opt/retropie/configs/all/retroarch-joypads/`
 `ls -lah`

-This should display the configuration file you created, delete it with
+This should display the configuration file you created, delete it (although the next steps should overwrite this anyway) with:
 `rm {filename} `
 for example
 `rm 8BitdoFC30Pro.cfg`